1024inc/engineering-blog/eng-paths/sr_software_engineer_3.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Technical expert on multiple products / key components, knowing all the extent of the team's domain.
+- Technical expert on multiple products / key components, knowing all the extent of their core team's domain.
 - Expert in primary focus area (BE/FE/Data/or DevOps).
 - Strong proficiency in DevOps, PG/CH, Observability, and other platform technologies.
 - Thrives in an environment with ambiguous scope, clarifying uncertainties and defining clear paths forward with the best outcomes given the goals.